jtleek/rpackages/README.md

 ### `NAMESPACE `

 It is a plain text file that have all the functions, methods and classes exported.
-As well, it needs to have all functions that your pakcage depends on and it should match what you have in the DESCRIPTION file.
+As well, it needs to have all functions that your package depends on and it should match what you have in the DESCRIPTION file.

 This file can be created with roxygen2 automatically but some times you need to do it yourself.
 An example is: